Cer0espada/data_structures/README.md

 ![alt text](./misc/go_witchlearning.svg)

-The following is a repository create by myself to help master the GO programming language by implementing classic Data Structures and Algorithms in golang.
+The following is a repository created by myself in order to master the GO programming language by implementing classic Data Structures and Algorithms.
 Any comments or tips would be appreciated!

 ## LinkedList
-- Singly Linked List with bare size optimization
+- Singly Linked List with Size optimization
-- Doubly Linked list with Tail and Prev Node optimization
+- Doubly Linked list with Tail Pointer, Size field, and Prev Node optimization

 ## Queues
 - Basic Queue extending the doubly linked list implementation